 Gabo en Bellas Artes, 2018-2021, obra de teatro en español.
 Gabriel García Márquez escribió en uno de sus cuentos, “Soñé que asistí a mi propio entierro.
 I dreamt that I attended my own funeral.”
 En esta obra aquel sueño se vuelve realidad, creando momentos de reflexión sobre las creaciones y relaciones del Nobel en el contexto de un viaje sin retorno.
-Accepted for a full production by La Fundación Bilingüe de las Artes de Los Angeles (BFA) in its 2022-23 season, in collaboration with Margarita Galban y Lina Montalvo.
+Accepted for a full production, under a different title, by La Fundación Bilingüe de las Artes de Los Angeles (BFA) in its 2022-23 season, in collaboration with Margarita Galban y Lina Montalvo.

 Unspoken Stories, 2020-21, a multimedia presentation of immigrant stories; in collaboration with Pablo Mayor, Anna Povich Mayor, Germán Jaramillo, Daniel Fetecua; performances to be held at Pocantico, Tarrytown, NY; sponsored by City of Tarrytown, funded by The Rockefeller Brothers Foundation.